All blog posts

 That seems to me to be a project that has probably caused the necessary stress, but also with an end result that you can be very proud of?

-True, but also got a lot of fun out of it.
-Now we are in the new part that is completely decorated the way we wanted it, but there used to be another company here with really sterile, white cube-shaped and closed meeting rooms.
-And last year in September, we organized a recruitment day, an event, here.
-Then we organized a laser shooting here.
-We turned all those desks upside down, turned cabinets upside down, stretched nets with the bins under the desks, really built stairs.
-That was really crazy.
-Just what can we do here, just trash.
+That's right, but we also had a lot of fun with it.
+Now we're in the new section, which is completely decorated just the way we wanted it, but another company used to be here with really sterile, white, cube-shaped, closed-off meeting rooms.
+And last September, we organized a recruitment day here, an event.
+We even had laser tag.
+We turned all those desks upside down, upended cabinets, stretched nets with the boxes under the desks, and built actual staircases.
+That was crazy.
+What can we do here?
+Just trash it.

 We sat here on a Friday night at two o'clock spraying graffiti on the wall.
 But with the plan: "yes, that wall is going to go, you can spray it full of graffiti."